 Build a butterfly garden using a few small, shallow trays.
 Fill one with water and add stones the butterflies can land on to get a drink, and place butterfly nectar in the others.

-Creating A Safe, Functional Backyard For A Child On The Autism Spectrum
+Creating A Safe Backyard For Children On The Autism Spectrum

 Getting your child outdoors and interested in learning is a great way to keep him engaged, and it will allow for some family bonding at the same time.
 Talk to your child about every step of your outdoor activities and look for new learning opportunities along the way.